Imsanskar/HAMLOCK/README.md

 | `--threshold` | Threshold used in optimization |
 | `--seed` | Random seed for reproducibility |

-## Verilog
+## Verilog Implementation
-Check the `rtl/` folder for the complete Verilog codebase.
+The complete Verilog codebase corresponding to HAMLOCK is available in the `rtl/` directory.